Return to blogs

 Emotional Burnout: Over time, trying to make everyone happy can lead to emotional exhaustion and resentment.

-How Somatic Therapy Helps
+How Somatic Therapy in San Diego Helps

 Somatic therapy helps people reconnect with their bodies and emotions.